 Unless you have a whole-home surge protection system, it’s a good idea to unplug electronics and appliances during a power outage.
 This is especially true for delicate electronics like computers, monitors, televisions and smart devices.
 When the power comes back on, it may briefly send a surge of electricity through your home wiring that can permanently damage electronics and appliances.

 If the power goes out without enough notice to set up your backup power, you should wait to set it up until it’s safe to do so.
 In the event of severe weather, that means waiting for the storm to completely pass.
 If you have a standby generator, you shouldn’t need to do anything – it will start on its own a few seconds after the power cuts out.
-But if you have a portable generator, you’ll need to set it up a safe distance from your home by following the manufacturer’s instructions.
+But if you have a portable generator, you’ll need to set it up a safe distance from your home – at least 20 feet.
+Follow the manufacturer’s instructions, as generator safety features and functions vary by model.

 With power restored, there are just a few final steps to get everything back to normal and be prepared for the next power outage.